iaserrat/roadmapster/README.md

 Replace the values accordingly.
 Make sure the organization and roadmap name exist and they're typed correctly.

+We encourage you to put an issue template with the according organization and roadmap names so it's easily to start tracking your issues :)

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.